HomeArchbishop/HomeArchbishop/README.md

 #### ME

 * ~~Senior high school student from China~~
-* College students from HUST, China 🇨🇳
+* College student from HUST, China 🇨🇳
-* Loves JavaScript, loves coding, loves new technologies
+* Love JavaScript, love coding, love new technologies

 #### **Hope you can get to know me from the following project.**